BETTER THAN HAPPY – Episode 139

 “Now that we have a pretty good picture of respect in general, let’s talk about self-respect.
 Do you have a deep admiration for your abilities and qualities and achievements?
 And if not, I want you to ask yourself, why not?”

 Am I intentional in they way I live my life – day in and day out?
 Do I listen more than I talk?
 Am I truly sincere in my relationships, in my efforts at improving those relationships?
-Do I “walk the talk” – I sure talk a lot, do I live what I preach?
+Do I “walk the talk” – I sure talk a lot.
 Do I turn my thoughts away from vain thoughts?
 Do I turn my actions away from things that are self-serving?

 I remember in college, my sophomore year, I was living in Campus Plaza, on the second floor.
 And my apartment had huge, floor to ceiling windows.
 I could see everything going on outside our building.
 Everything.
 That was really helpful for a single college student!
 Ha ha!
 And one day I was walking by my window and I saw a young woman in the parking lot, obviously moving into the building.
 She was trying to unload huge boxes from her car.
 And the thought came to me, You should step out there for a few minutes and help her out.
 But it felt kind of far away.
 Remember, I lived all the way up on the second floor.
 Ha ha!
 So I didn’t go out to help her.
 But, a few minutes later, when I walked by the window again, I saw a really good looking guy out there in the parking lot, helping this woman carry her boxes.
 Well, you guessed it, I put down whatever I was working on, and went down the flight of stairs from the second floor to the first, and ran out into the parking lot to help with the boxes.